dudi62/Weather-Dashboard/README.md

 - Displays a 5-day forecast including temperature, humidity, and wind speed.
 - Stores search history in the browser's local storage.

+## JavaScript Functionality

+The JavaScript functionality of this application is handled by `script.js` and is responsible for the dynamic behavior of the Weather Dashboard.

+- `script.js`: This script handles the interaction with the OpenWeatherMap API and the manipulation of the HTML document.
+Here are the main functionalities:

+  - **Fetch Weather Data**: When a city name is entered into the search box and the search button is clicked, a request is sent to the OpenWeatherMap API to fetch the current weather data and a 5-day forecast for that city.

+  - **Display Weather Data**: The fetched weather data is then used to dynamically update the HTML content of the page, displaying the current weather and the 5-day forecast.

+  - **Search History**: The script also manages the search history.
+When a city is searched, it is added to the search history which is displayed on the page.
+The search history is stored in the browser's local storage, so it persists across page reloads.
+When a city in the search history is clicked, the weather data for that city is fetched and displayed again.

+  - **Error Handling**: If there is an error in fetching the weather data (for example, if an invalid city name is entered), an error message is displayed to the user.

+Remember to replace `{API key}` in the API URL with your actual API key.

 ## Usage

 1. Enter a city name in the search box and click the search button.